SM/0160 - STATISTICAL AND MATHEMATICAL LABORATORY

 |[60/64] MATHEMATICS||[64/00 - Ord.
 2017] PERCORSO COMUNE||3||36|

 The student will learn the principal functions of the Matlab software that will allow him to handle mathematical objects such as vectors and matrices.
 The student will also learn how to build graphs in 2 and 3 dimensions.
-Furthermore, will be introduced the symbolic calculation toolbox of Matlab which will allow to the student to solve simple problems of linear algebra and analytical geometry.

 The student will be able to perform a descriptive statistical analysis of real data using the statistical software R. At the same time he will have acquired a good knowledge of the basic resources of the software R.